XP-NETWORK/documentation/docs/Multibridge2.0/transferring_sfts.md

 XP.NETWORK bridge supports NFT and SFT transfers.
 SFTs are similar to NFTs, but their amount is greater than one.

-The most popular use-case SFTs is game utilities (weapons, armor, clothes, characters, etc.)
+The most popular use-case of SFTs is game utilities (weapons, armor, clothes, characters, etc.)

 ## Interchangeable like FTs
-SFTs have the same value as other SFTs and are completely interchangeable with other SFTs bearing the same token ID in this collection.
+SFTs have the same value, and are completely interchangeable with other SFTs bearing the same token ID in this collection.
 In this, they resemble fungible tokens.

 ## Unique like NFTs
-But SFTs have metadata with attributes and are usually not equal in value to SFTs with other token IDs.
+SFTs have metadata with attributes and an asset (image, video audio, etc.) and are usually not equal in value to SFTs with other token IDs even in the same colleciton.

 ## Distinguishing SFTs from NFTs in the bridge UI